.

 • Effective communication with other healthcare entities

-Driving Efficiency in Laboratories
+Driving LIS System Efficiency in Laboratories

-• Clinical lab workflow is optimized
+• Clinical laboratory management is optimized

-• Turnaround times are reduced
+• Test turnaround times are reduced

 • Resource allocation is enhanced

-• Billing becomes more accurate
+• Laboratory billing becomes more accurate

 • Reimbursements are expedited